kadena-community/kadena.js/packages/apps/wallet-sdk-example/src/docs.md

 **Returns:**

-- `Promise<unknown>`: A promise that resolves to network information.
+- `Promise<NodeNetworkInfo>`: A promise that resolves to network information.

 **Example:**